lululu008/atHRL/README.md

+# Action and Trajectory Planning using Hierarchical Reinforcement Learning （atHRL)

+This is the code for the atHRL framework presented in the paper:
-# Action and Trajectory Planning for Urban Autonomous Driving with Hierarchical Reinforcement Learning
+Xinyang Lu, Flint Xiaofeng Fan and Tianying Wang.
+"Action and Trajectory Planning for Urban Autonomous Driving with Hierarchical Reinforcement Learning."

 ## Dependency
 ### gym-carla